 Compared to the status quo (fully implemented), the proposed plan change is anticipated to have, at worst, a neutral impact on the environment.
 Phosphorus and sediment run-off will not increase as farm management plans will encourage the implementation of practices to avoid run-off.
+Additional

-Additional N load in the Hurunui catchment will be offset by irrigators.
+N load in the Hurunui catchment will be offset by irrigators.
 Additional N in the Waiau Uwha catchment from dryland farming is not anticipated to be significant enough to cause periphyton growth to reach or exceed limits.
-It is not anticipated that there will be additional N in the Jed catchment78.
+It is not anticipated that additional N in the Jed catchment anticipated from this Plan Change will result in a significant observable increase in periphyton growth.

-Because the proposed plan change is well supported by dryland farmers79, dryland farmers have told us they are more likely to comply with the provisions that are less onerous than the status quo.
+Because the proposed plan change is well supported by dryland farmers, dryland farmers have told us they are more likely to comply with the provisions that are less onerous than the status quo.
 To date, there has not been wide uptake of farm management plans by dryland farmers because the auditing requirements of the HWRRP are considered to be overly onerous.
 Farmers have indicated, in discussion at community meetings held in Waikari and Cheviot, that they are more likely to prepare and implement a farm plan if the plan can be used as a farm management tool rather than a tool to grade farm performance.
 Having a permitted activity rule with reduced administrative requirements and associated costs is likely to have higher compliance than the existing provisions.
 The proposed amendments would require management plans be prepared for low intensity dryland farms which outlines the management practices that will be undertaken to minimise the effects of the activity on water quality.
 Preparing and implementing management plans will drive implementation of phosphorus and sediment management practices.